Murder of Ibolya Ryan: Attempted bombing

-Security videos show, and police reports confirm, that Ryan's murderer returned to her car and drove to the home of an Egyptian-American expat physician where she planted a bomb, which was discovered by the physician's son before it could explode.
-The physician's 13-year-old son discovered the bomb on his way to evening prayers at mosque.
+Security videos show, and police reports confirm, that Ryan's murderer returned to her car and drove to the home of an Egyptian-American expat physician where she planted a bomb, which was discovered by the physician's 13-year-old son on his way to evening prayers at mosque.
 According to WAM, the materials used in the homemade bomb were "primitive".

-The Security Media Department posted a dramatic YouTube video explaining the details of the crime which included images taken from CCTV.
-The video also highlighted the search and inspection procedures conducted by the police and security forces, which eventually led to the arrest of the suspect and solved the mystery behind the crime.
-There are also shots showing the same white SUV that the suspect was seen driving from the scene of the crime.
-Blood can be seen on the steering wheel and a black suitcase - identical to the one she allegedly carried to the doctor's apartment - are also shown in the police video.
+The Security Media Department posted a dramatic YouTube video explaining the details of the crime, with images taken from CCTV.
+The video highlighted the search and inspection procedures conducted by the police and security forces, which eventually led to the arrest of the suspect.
+There are shots showing the white SUV that the suspect was seen driving from the scene of the crime.
+Blood can be seen on the steering wheel, and a black suitcase—identical to the one she allegedly carried to the doctor's apartment— is shown in the police video.

 In a video from 4 December, the suspect is seen heading towards the doctor's home with a small black suitcase.
 A security guard said he saw her enter and then leave quickly.
 The bomb was spotted when the doctor's son was going to mosque in the evening to pray and noticed the strange object in front of the house.
 Colonel Rashid Bourshid, head of the criminal investigation department, said: "The doctor who was targeted with the bomb, 46-year-old MH, informed the security guard about the strange package in front of his door.
 The guard in turn informed the police who rushed to the spot and evacuated the site.
 They dismantled the bomb and identified its primitive components that included small gas cylinders, a lighter, glue, and nails to cause maximum injuries when detonated."